geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Kapnos awhile delay'd, then rising high,

-Spread his gigantic form and vanish'd in the sky ;
+Spread his gigantic form and vanish'd in the sky;

 Again the sun his orb unclouded shew'd,